Skip to main content

 Mathematical induction is one of the highest-yield topics in HSC Mathematics Extension 1.
 It appears nearly every year, the structure is rigid, and the algebra is standardised.
 With practice, you should be able to bank these marks reliably.

 This guide walks through the four-part structure, the three standard flavours (series, divisibility, inequalities), and the common traps.
-By the end you should have a template you can deploy on any HSC induction question.
+By the end you should have a template you can deploy on any HSC induction question, plus a set of practice questions with full step-by-step solutions.

 The principle of mathematical induction